typedb/typedb/docs/pages/documentation/8-deploy-grakn/grakn-deployment-guide.md

 Redis version: 3.2.9

-Once the configuration files are correct, you can start Grakn Engine only with `bin/grakn-engine.sh start`.
+Once the configuration files are correct, you can start Grakn Engine only with `grakn server start grakn`.
 Multiple instances of Grakn Engine can be started that will make use of the shared Cassandra/Redis clusters.

 ## Upgrading Grakn